 We’ve already mentioned that Bing is strong with older searchers and desktop users.
 And that those characteristics lend themselves to B2B purchases.

-Bing also happens to have a unique feature among search ad platforms that help marketers capitalize on this particular customer segment.
+Microsoft Ads also happens to have a unique feature among search ad platforms that help marketers capitalize on this particular customer segment.
 It’s called LinkedIn targeting, and it allows marketers to target customers by their LinkedIn profile information.

 Specifically, you can create an ad audience around a company name, industry, or job function.
 So, if you’re selling an accounting software solution, you could target people who list accounting or accountant in their LinkedIn profile.

 You can also see how your ads performed by these LinkedIn criteria, so you know if you’ve targeted the right group.

 Google doesn’t have this feature.
 In fact, Microsoft Ads is the only platform besides LinkedIn that allows you to target an audience by LinkedIn characteristics.

 Any B2B marketer would benefit from Microsoft Ads' LinkedIn targeting feature, and most would find Bing’s demographic of users to be a valuable audience.
 Companies that use account-based marketing, though, would be particularly well-suited to take advantage here.